Pipeline Safety

 Did you know natural gas pipelines are the safest energy transportation system in the United States?
 We are committed to making them even safer.

-In 2017 we integrated the industry leading standards set by the American Petroleum Institute (API1173) into our existing programs and standards to form a single, umbrella framework providing a disciplined and formal method to manage pipeline safety risks and compliance issues.
-Learn more about the structure and benefits in our Safety Management System brochure.
+For nearly a decade, we have integrated industry leading standards set by the American Petroleum Institute (API1173) into our existing programs and standards to form a single, umbrella framework providing a disciplined and formal method to manage pipeline safety risks and compliance issues.

-• Built upon our already extensive integrity management programs to meet or exceed new federal IMP regulations.
+- Built upon our already extensive integrity management programs to meet or exceed new federal IMP regulations.

-• Identified pipelines in the IMP to federal and state regulators.
+- Identified pipelines in the IMP to federal and state regulators.

-• Use the best technologies available to continually assess pipeline integrity through leakage surveys, monitoring of our corrosion prevention technologies and other such programs.
+- Use the best technologies available to continually assess pipeline integrity through leakage surveys, monitoring of our corrosion prevention technologies and other such programs.

-• Use up to three different assessment methods to assure that we identify any areas of concern, which are prioritized and managed according to established and approved engineering practices.
+- Use up to three different assessment methods to assure that we identify any areas of concern, which are prioritized and managed according to established and approved engineering practices.

-• Use damage prevention methods that include ongoing patrols, construction inspection, periodic reassessments and active participation in state-wide damage prevention programs.
+- Use damage prevention methods that include ongoing patrols, construction inspection, periodic reassessments, and active participation in state-wide damage prevention programs.

-• Use communications plans that have been developed to inform and educate the public, emergency responders and other officials about gas pipelines, their safety and integrity and how all parties can contribute to even greater gas pipeline safety.
+- Use communications plans that have been developed to inform and educate the public, emergency responders and other officials about gas pipelines, their safety and integrity and how all parties can contribute to even greater gas pipeline safety.

-Excess Flow Valve Notification
+- Excess Flow Valve Notification

 Federal regulation 49 C.F.R. §192.383(d) regarding gas pipeline safety requires National Grid to notify customers of their right to request installation of an Excess Flow Valve (EFV) on their existing gas service line under certain circumstances.
 An EFV is a mechanical safety device installed inside a gas service line between the gas main in the street and the gas meter.
 The EFV is designed to minimize the flow of natural gas in the event of a service line break.
 A potential benefit is, in the event that an excavator accidentally digs up the gas service line, the valve would operate to minimize or shut off the flow of gas.